A WASHINGTON NOON ROTARY CLUB EVENT

 Festival hours on Saturday are 9 a.m. to 5 p.m. and events include a beer garden, a car show, a special Kids Zone, train ride, arts and crafts vendors and more.
 Enjoy live music from Alex Williams and Rowlette Green and a West Coast Swing Dance Demonstration.
 The Kids Zone will feature activities for the kids, bounce houses, a train ride and more.
 All amusement rides are free of charge for the little ones to enjoy.
 A Motorcycle Ride by the Iron Order to Benefit the Humane Society takes off on Saturday morning as well.
 For more information, visit on line at smokeonthewater.info or call 252-944-6136.

-All proceeds are given to local non-profit groups like the American Red Cross, Boys and Girls Club, Young Life, Ruth’s House (Women’s Shelter), the Cancer Center, Inner Banks STEM Center, Eagles Wings (Food Bank), Zion Homeless Shelter, WHS Jr. ROTC, Little Washington Sailing School, Bright Futures, Boys Scouts, Purpose of God Annex, Beaufort Hyde Partnership for Children, Toys for Tots and more.
+The Smoke on the Water festival is one of the Washington Noon Rotary’s major annual fundraisers carrying a great impact on the local community in areas of retail and tourism.
+But the best thing about Smoke on the Water is that all proceeds are given to local non-profit groups like the Boys and Girls Club, Open Door (Women and Children Shelter), Young Life, Ruth’s House (Women’s Shelter), the Cancer Center, P.A.L., Eagles Wings (Food Bank), Zion Homeless Shelter, WHS Jr. ROTC, Little Washington Sailing School, Bright Futures, Boys Scouts, Purpose of God Annex, Beaufort Hyde Partnership for Children, Toys for Tots and many more.